District Pinewood Derby

-Your Northeast District committee will be planning 2020-2021 activities on Saturday, January 4th and we NEED INPUT!
-Join fellow Northeast District unit representatives at the next Scouting Roundtables beginning at 7pm, Wednesday, January 15th, 2020.
+Join fellow Northeast District unit representatives at the Northeast District Scouting Roundtables (theme: Scouting for All) at 7pm, Wednesday, March 11th.
+The theme of our April 8th Roundtables is “Ideal Year of Scouting“.
 Our Northeast District unit commissioners meet at 6pm on the same night.

 Firecrafter Ember & OA Chapter Meetings

 The Firecrafter organization Chank-Tun-Un-Gi Ember now meets regularly at the Golden-Burke Scout Center in unison with the Order of the Arrow WAP Chapter on the 3rd Thursday evening of each month.
 The Ember meets at 6pm, and the Chapter at 7:15pm with fellowship between meetings.

 Do you need more information on joining one of our Northeast District Units (pack, troop, crew or ship)?
 Contact information on our units can be found in the PDFs found under Forms & Resources.

 Lawrence North High School through Lawrence Swim Team

 The Lawrence High School swim team has offered to work with units in Northeast District to provide swimming opportunities to Scouts BSA units for merit badges or swimmer test at the Lawrence North High School Natatorium.

 Please consult this offer from the Lawrence swim coach to see if this would benefit your unit.